 She was the host of “Talk With Bette,” a weekly radio talk show on WOLS-1230 AM in Florence for several years prior to that.
 Interviews were conducted with a wide range of guests, from industry leaders to candidates for public office, CEO’s to local pastors.
 “If it interests me, it will interest you,” she says.
 These days she writes a blog with that title that includes posts of varied interests and issues of the day.

-Bette is an active member of Trinity Evangelical Presbyterian Church in Florence, South Carolina where she served as church pianist for many years, retiring from the music staff in 2015.
+Bette was an active member of Trinity Evangelical Presbyterian Church in Florence, South Carolina for a number of years, retiring from the music staff in 2015.
 Altogether she had served as a church musician for nearly 50 years.
 In the 1980’s she also served as pianist for the Full Gospel Businessmen’s Association (where she and Tim met), and for the Women’s Aglow meetings in Florence.

 A Bible student and teacher for over forty years, Bette began speaking, teaching, and writing articles and Bible study guides in the 1960s.
 Her devotional newsletter, Esther’s Petition, is now available online.
 After retirement from business, she has spent a good bit of her time studying, writing, communicating with and praying for people here at home and around the globe.
 In 2007 she joined the OM Ships missionary organization and served as a volunteer in the Florence office for two years, also visiting the Logos Hope ship while it was undergoing refitting for service in Kiel, Germany in 2008.

 Bette developed an interest in genealogy many years ago and eventually was able to trace her father’s family tree back to the early 1700’s in South Carolina.
 A natural outgrowth of her interest in genealogical research, the Family Memories Division was added to her company and she assisted several families to preserve their life stories.

 Over the years Bette has worked for many Christian and civic causes, some of which have included: